theponti/mindsherpa-api/src/prompts/user_input_formatter_v3.md

     - `neutral`: Indicates a balanced, factual, or indifferent attitude.
     - `negative`: Indicates concern, stress, frustration, or reluctance.

 - `due_date`: Provide a realistic future date in YYYY-MM-DD format.
   - Use exact dates mentioned in the input when available.
   - For items without specific dates, infer a reasonable deadline based on context.
   - Ensure all dates are in the future relative to the current date.
+  - If the item is not in reference to a date, return `null`

 4. Format the output: